11

 Five triangles meeting at each vertex of a regular polyhedron form an icosahedron.

 The moon-suit people were standing close in front of the being.
 One of them was holding a large placard up to the eye-level of the monkey.
 Then the other man handed him another placard, and held that one aloft.
 After several minutes, they turned and placed the set of placards in a storage box.
 As they replaced the cards, Alec and Monty saw that they were large drawings of various geometric figures—circles, triangles, even congruent regular polygons like the icosahedron.
-With his keen eye for observation and detail, Alec even recognized the small and great stellated dodecahedrons, which, as he recalled, were discovered by Johannes Kepler—a full 2,000 years after the first simple Platonic solids were described.

 "Looks like those guys are playing show and tell with the monkey," Monty observed as other people started stacking blocks on a small table at the impatient direction of Dr. Crink, the CIA man who had accompanied the general the day before.
 After each block was added, a number was displayed on a large flat panel that faced the creature.